-Buttered Rutabagas have always been a staple on our holiday table.
-Super simple to make they are boiled until tender, drizzled with milk or cream and topped with rich, creamy butter, delicious!
+Sweet Buttered Rutabagas have always been a staple on our holiday table.
+They are super simple to make they are boiled until tender, drizzled with milk or cream and topped with rich, creamy butter, delicious!

 Southern Buttered Rutabagas Recipe